Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #> 3 classif.naive_bayes 0.6735490 0.2061720
 ```

 Our _xgboost_ model performed slightly better than the random forest.
-Perhaps we should use it instead.
+So we should use it instead.

 #### Manually calling a logistic regression model

-Logistic regression is a form of regression that "builds a linear model based on a transformed target variable." [@Witten2011] This target variable will take the form of 1 or 0.
+Logistic regression is a form of regression that "builds a linear model based on a transformed target variable." [@Witten2011] This target variable will be 1 or 0.
 Applied to our problem, _will renew_ or _will not renew_.
 Let's call a basic logistic regression model for fun.

 ```r